 The term table is equivalent with a topic when it comes to Apache Kafka.
 A Kafka record is made of the following parts:

 The Key and Value components can hold any type of data.
-To achieve maximum performance Kafka is not aware of the actual record storage format and what it actually contains.
+To achieve maximum performance, Kafka is not aware of the actual record storage format and what it actually contains.
 Typically a Key is a primitive value.
 It can be a string (customer unique identifier - say an email), int (the payment transaction identifier) or long (the IoT device unique identifier).
-However, there’s nothing stopping the user to store complex/nested structures.
+However, there is nothing stopping the user from using complex/nested structures as keys.
 The same applies to the Value component.

-Here are the rules for retrieving each part of a Kafka record via SQL:
+Here are the rules for retrieving each part of a Kafka record using SQL:

 - Key - Use